How to Safely Cut With an Angle Grinder on a Ladder Explained: What It Is, How to Use It & Safety Tips

 Safety Ratings Importance

-• Match the wheel’s diameter to your grinder’s specifications for a proper fit.
+• Match the wheel diameter to the grinder’s listed size.

-Angle Grinder Cutting Techniques While on a Ladder
+Step-by-Step Angle Grinder Cutting Techniques on a Ladder

 Secure Your Materials Before Cutting

-• Use clamps or a vice to hold your materials firmly in place.
+• Use clamps or a vice to hold the material firmly.

 Common Mistakes to Avoid When Using an Angle Grinder